Misakihime21/UE_PlatformGame/README.md

 - Gideon's running - change AnimBP so he doesn't need Accelerating always;
 - bug when jumps on the moving actors - character is thrown away from the Y0 route;
 	partly fixed: from Movement Input disabled Get Control Rotation. + added blocking volume

+- non-static damage - it's gonna look better if the damage is within the certain range, like 20-30;

 - pause;
 - UI booster timer;